 Prevention is always better than cure, so it can be helpful for you to identify a series of positive lifestyle habits which can generate a feeling of wellbeing.
 Feeling good enables you to prepare for or better cope with stress when it happens.
 Emotional wellbeing is our ability to look after our emotional needs, it is understanding the value of our emotions and using them in order to move forward.

 Research shows that in order to be healthy and experience happiness we need to look after our emotions.
 Although it isn’t always possible to control what happens in our lives, we can learn how to cope better and achieve a feeling of satisfaction.
 Working on our emotional health helps us to recognise our strengths and minimise our weaknesses.
 It increases our capability for enjoying everyday life by focusing on important personal priorities and improving resilience.

 Cranfield has a range of workshops and online resources to help you manage your mental health and wellbeing.
-Contact the Student Advice Centre for further information.
+Contact the Student Wellbeing and Disability Support team for further information.

 All Cranfield registered students can access support 24 hours a day, 7 days a week with Togetherall.
 Whether you want to speak to peers or a counsellor, there will be someone there every minute of every day.
 You can join a supportive online community that’s totally anonymous, take part in a group course and take self-assessments.

 Go to www.togetherall.com to join with your university email address and have immediate access to support.

 The University counselling service is available to support students by providing a free, confidential and safe environment in which to explore any issues which may be of concern to you.

 Our counsellors are highly qualified and experienced in dealing with the challenges of postgraduate study.